mohit2708/study/mysql_database/1_mysql.md

 ### Ques.
 Difference between **CHAR** and **VARCHAR** data types?
+* Both of these data types are used for characters.
 * **CHAR data** type is used to store **fixed-length** character strings.
 When VARCHAR data type is used to store **variable-length** character strings.
-* char char occupies all the space and if space is remaining, then it fill all the blank space with "space".
+* char occupies all the space and if space is remaining, then it fill all the blank space with "space".
 But in case of varchar, It takes only the required length & release remaining.
 ```sql
 Char -> 10      | R | A | M | space | space | sapce | space | space | space | space |
 Varchar -> 10   | R | A | M |   |   |   |   |   |   |   |